 Children continue to develop reading fluency and comprehension using a range of strategies.
 They become more aware of varying text organisation and style.
 They identify and begin to summarise the main points drawn from different paragraphs.
 Children in Year 3 will asked to use underlying typical themes, plots and ideas of stories to make predictions.
 They need to verbally answer questions about how and why authors use certain words and features to express and describe ideas.
-Year 3 readers develop their reading stamina and fluency and widen their reading range across fiction, poetry and nonfiction.
+Year 3 readers develop their reading stamina and fluency and widen their reading range across fiction, poetry and non-fiction.
 Teachers use a range of texts to analyse and discuss, as well as developing the range and length texts to be 'read aloud'.

 During the year, with the support of an adult, the children discuss common themes in texts in more details, including settings, characters or themes in an author's work and begin to talk about their own opinions of texts.
 Children learn how to discuss their reaction to texts they have read, making simple predictions and inferences and giving their reasons using evidence in the text to support their ideas.
 They may develop personal tastes, for example avidly reading a series of books by the same author.

 WRITING

-Writing develops both in length and in structure, with children using model texts they read to help incorporate the correct style and structure.
+Children will be encouraged to write in response to a range of stimulus.
+Writing will stem from current topics in Creative Curriculum and will cover a range of skills such as diary entries, story writing, poetry, non fiction, letters and persuasive writing.
+Writing develops both in length and in structure, with children using model texts they read to help develop style.
 Children should begin to try to organise work into paragraphs.
 Learners should be increasingly using ambitious vocabulary and varied sentence construction to engage the reader, as well as develop improved accuracy in more advanced forms of punctuation.
 They are also growing more confident and accurate in their grammatical awareness and analysis of texts.